Tickets for Château de Fontainebleau: Priority Entrance

 - Chinese museum

-Show the digital ticket at the entrance after the security check point.
+Show your smartphone ticket at the entrance, after the security check.

 Cancellations are not possible for this ticket.